origo-map/draw-plugin/README.md

 Draw tool plugin for Origo.

-Requires Origo 2.0.1 or later
+Requires a version of Origo master not older than 2020-02-13.

 #### Example usage of Draw plugin